Canon 1D X Mark II vs Nikon D1

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X Mark II or the Nikon D1 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D X Mark II: